rmtew/peasauce/README.md

 #### Bugs

+* Disassembly: Instruction "move.l $(4.w), a6" is interpreted as referring to offset 4 in executables.
+This is a more general problem that creates a label for each absolute address.
 * Metadata: If address lies outside known segment address ranges, only accept last block address + last block length as only valid address of that type.
 Others not labeled.
 * Metadata: If a code is being processed, and it overruns its block, take the spilt part of the next block.
 Ensure mid-match labels are dealt with.
 * Metadata: Label placement should consider the case where a value happens to match a known address, like how Resource has #START+$50, where that might actually be $50 or whatever.
+* UI: For binary file disassembly, changing some data blocks with uncertain references to code blocks will not remove the entries from the data reference list.

 #### Functionality